 - 1 1/2 pounds pork fat

 - 33 grams kosher salt, about 3 tablespoons

 - 4 grams Instacure No. 1, about a heaping teaspoon

 - 25 grams dry milk, about 1/3 cup (optional)

 - 3 tablespoons minced fresh garlic

 - 2 tablespoons sweet paprika

 - 1/2 teaspoon clove

 - 1/2 cup red wine or beer (put in fridge to keep it cold)

 - Heat the lard or peanut oil in a small saute pan and cook the onions over medium heat until they are soft, translucent and slightly browned on the edges.
 Remove from the pan and let cool.

-- Grind the meat and fat through the coarse die.
+- Grind the onions, meat and fat through the coarse die.
 (If you are using the KitchenAid Food Grinder set the mixer on the No. 4 speed) Andouille is most typically a country-style, coarse sausage.
 If you want, you can even hand-mince the meat yourself.
 TIP: Hand-mince 1/4 of the meat and fat mixture to get a more interesting texture for your sausage.

 - If you are making patties, you’re done.
 Store each patty between pieces of wax paper and then wrap tightly in plastic wrap, then foil, before freezing.
 If you are making links, load up a sausage stuffer with the meat and fat.
 Rinse the casings by running warm water through them: You want to flush some salt and check for any holes in the casings.
 Thread an entire casing onto the stuffer and fill it slowly.
 Coil the filled casing as you go.
 Fill all the casings before making individual links.